aravipati/next18labs/lab4/README.md

 This Terraform configuration deploys:

-*  1 Global HTTP Load Balancer, with a backend services with 2 backends/Managed Instance Groups, each in a different region.
+*  1 Global HTTP Load Balancer
+   *  with a backend services
+   *  with 2 backends/Managed Instance Groups
+   *  each in a different region: `us-central1` and `europe-west1`
 *  1 VM instance for running siege.

+By running the automation, skip the following tasks from the lab instructions:

+*  Task 1: Configure HTTP and health check firewall rules
+*  Task 2: Configure instance templates and create instance groups
+*  Task 3: Configure the HTTP Load Balancer

 ## How?

-By running the automation, skip the following tasks from the lab instructions:

-Task 1: Configure HTTP and health check firewall rules Task 2: Configure instance templates and create instance groups Task 3: Configure the HTTP Load Balancer

 *  Copy the code
    * `git clone https://github.com/miketruty/next18labs.git`
    *   Change directory
-   *   `pushd next18labs/demo4`
+   *   `pushd next18labs/lab4`
 *  Setup Terraform binary
    *   `./get_terraform.sh`
    *   `[export command from get_terraform.sh output]`